Skip to Content

 Check whether your TV has the capacity to connect to 5GHz.

-One thing which could help is to create two separate wifi connections with different names, one for 2G and one for 5G.
+One thing that could help is to create two separate wifi connections with different names, one for 2G and one for 5G.

-An alternative is to connect your television to the internet via ethernet cable.
+An alternative is to connect your television to the internet via an ethernet cable.

 If you’re experiencing other issues to do with connectivity and your LG TV then leave us a comment below for instant support.